 - Rules to determine whether corridor travel conditions are within normal expectations.

-Core functionalities of the ICM system for the I-210 Pilot are illustrated by the two circles at the center of the figure below.
+Core functionalities of the ICM system are illustrated by the two circles at the center of the figure below.
 The inner circle, labeled DSS for Decision Support System, represents the system components that will be tasked with making decisions.
 Surrounding this circle, the circle labeled ICM represents various supporting functionalities of ICM system, such as data processing and communication with external systems.

 Data from each of the data sources are received by the ICM data hub, as represented by the red box in the diagram above.